cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.max-fetched-series-per-query
 [max_fetched_series_per_query: <int> | default = 0]

+# The maximum size of all chunks in bytes that a query can fetch from each
+# ingester and storage.
+This limit is enforced in the querier and ruler only
+# when running Cortex with blocks storage.
+0 to disable.
+# CLI flag: -querier.max-fetched-chunk-bytes-per-query
+[max_fetched_chunk_bytes_per_query: <int> | default = 0]

 # Limit how long back data (series and metadata) can be queried, up until
 # <lookback> duration ago.
 This limit is enforced in the query-frontend, querier
 # and ruler.
 If the requested time range is outside the allowed range, the